Kunzea robusta

-Kunzea robusta, commonly known as rawirinui or kanuka, is a tree in the myrtle family, Myrtaceae, and is endemic to New Zealand.
+Kunzea robusta, commonly known as rawirinui or kānuka, is a tree in the myrtle family, Myrtaceae, and is endemic to New Zealand.
 It has rough, stringy, or corky bark, lance-shaped leaves that are darker on the upper surface, flowers in compact groups of up to 30, each with five or six white petals, and about 35 stamens of varying lengths.